HanThitNyiNyi/data-analytics/README.md

 * 2 different Logistic Regression models are used, for explanatory and predictive use.

-#[Project 2](https://github.com/HanThitNyiNyi/data-analytics/blob/Projects/r-project%20(2).ipynb): Stock Returns of Renewable Energy ETF and Impact on Economic Uncertainty Index - Vector Autoregressive Model
+#[Project 2](https://github.com/HanThitNyiNyi/data-analytics/blob/Projects/r-project%20(2).ipynb): Stock Returns of iShares Global Clean Energy ETF and its relationship with US GDP Growth and Brent Crude Oil Price Changes - Time Series Analysis through Vector Autoregression and Impulse Response Functon